Gawalmandi

-Gawalmandi is a town located in the central part of Lahore.
+Gawalmandi is a residential town located in central Lahore, in Pakistan's Punjab province.

 It is regarded as the cultural centre of Lahore.
-The famous Food Street of Lahore is located here.
-Gawalmandi is a made of two words Gawala meaning Milkman and Mandi meaning Market.
-Formally Gawalmandi was one of the largest buffalo milk producing market in Punjab, until large number of Kashmiris started settling in after 1947.
-Gawalmandi is the hub of Butt family and many UK Butt nationals can derive their ancestry directly from these families.
-Formally known for wrestlers and thugs, culture in Gawalmandi shifted highly after Zia regime as more and more people started pursuing higher and even post graduate education.
-Gawalmandi has significantly high literacy rate.
+The famous Gawalmandi Food Street of Lahore is located here.
+Gawalmandi is a fusion of two words: Gawala, meaning milkman and Mandi, the Urdu word for market.
+Gawalmandi used to be one of the largest buffalo milk producing markets in Punjab, until a large number of Punjabi Gujjar started settling here after 1947.
+Hindus used to have the largest number of shops in Gawalmandi area.

+Gawalmandi is the hub of Gujjar family and many UK Gujjar nationals can derive their ancestry directly from these families.
+Formerly known for wrestlers and thugs, the culture in Gawalmandi shifted highly after the Zia regime as more and more people started pursuing higher and even post graduate education.
+Gawalmandi has significantly high literacy rate now.